arkku/dotfiles/README.md

 * `a any` – print the directory or file matching the partial name `any`
 * `sa any` – print the directory or file matching the partial name `any`
 * `v file` – edit the file in vi
-* `sv file` – as above, but interactively disambiguate
+* `vv file` – as above, but interactively disambiguate

 #### Key Bindings